jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 before providing emotional release or resolution by returning home (to the tonic).

 This progression mirrors a classic storytelling arc.
-Compare it to the "hero's journey" narrative archetype:
+Compare it to the "hero's journey" narrative pattern:
 1. The hero goes on an adventure (subdominant),
 2. is victorious in a decisive crisis (dominant), and
 3. comes home transformed (tonic).